-- 7 8 - (3) The need to avoid impropriety in the exercise of official duties. - 9 10 - The need to faithfully perform the duties of the position.
-(4) - 11 - The need to conduct the affairs of the board in an open and public manner, (5) including complying with all applicable laws governing open meetings and public records.

-Each member of a local board shall receive a minimum of two hours of ethics (b) education within 12 months after initial appointment to the office and again within 12 months after each subsequent appointment to the office.
+- The need to uphold the integrity and independence of the local board 1 (2) 2 member or employee's position.
+3 The need to avoid impropriety in the exercise of official duties. - (3) - The need to faithfully perform the duties of the position.
+(4) - The need to conduct the affairs of the board in an open and public manner, (5) including complying with all applicable laws governing open meetings and public records. - Each member of a local board shall receive a minimum of two hours of ethics (b) education within 12 months after initial appointment to the office and again within 12 months after each subsequent appointment to the office.
 The ethics education shall cover laws and principles that govern conflicts of interest and ethical standards of conduct for local ABC boards.
-The education may be provided by the Commission or other qualified source approved by the Commission.
-The local board shall maintain a record verifying receipt of the ethics education by each member of the board.
-The local board may require appropriate ethics training and education for employees of the local ABC board."
+The education may be provided by the Commission or another qualified source approved by the Commission.
+The local board shall maintain a record verifying receipt of the ethics education by each member of the local board.
+The local board may require appropriate ethics training and education for employees of the local ABC board. - The Commission shall develop a model ethics policy that local ABC boards may (c) adopt to be in compliance with this section."

-SECTION 17.
+SECTION 22.
 G.S.
 18B-801(b) reads as rewritten:

-Location of Stores. - A local board may choose the location of the ABC stores within its jurisdiction, subject to the approval of the Commission.
-In making its decision on a location, the Commission may consider:

-Whether the health, safety, or general welfare of the community will be (1) adversely affected; and affected.

-27 28 29 (2) Whether the citizens of the community or city in which the proposed store is to be located voted for or against ABC stores in the last election on the question.

-The proximity of the new location to existing ABC stores operated by the (3) local board or any other boards."
+- Location of Stores.
+A local board may choose the location of the ABC stores "(b) within its jurisdiction, subject to the approval of the Commission.
+In making its decision on a location, the Commission may consider: - (1) Whether the health, safety, or general welfare of the community will be adversely affected; and affected. - (2) Whether the citizens of the community or city in which the proposed store is to be located voted for or against ABC stores in the last election on the question. - The proximity of the new location to existing ABC stores operated by the (3) local board or any other board."

-SECTION 18.
+SECTION 23.
 G.S.
-18B-801(d) reads as rewritten:
+18B-801(c) reads as rewritten: